-Mito Kairakuen Fireworks Festival (Mito Komon Festival) 2026 Confirmed
+Mito Kairakuen Fireworks Festival (Mito Komon Festival) 2026 Finished Major festival

 水戸黄門まつり 水戸偕楽園花火大会 — Mito, Ibaraki (Kanto)